 Figure 10.5 shows that in the USA the top 10 percent owned 80% of total wealth in 1910, and which has remained more stable, and equates to about 75 percent today.

-From 1910-1930 the US pioneered a progressive income and wealth tax to limit growing inequalities.
+From 1910-1930, the US pioneered a progressive income and wealth tax to limit growing inequalities.
 In the early 20th century, high levels of inequality were deemed incompatible with the democratic values of the free-world.

-Perceptions and attitudes toward inequality, redistribution and national values have changed a great deal over the 20th century.
+Hence, perceptions and attitudes toward inequality and redistribution have changed a great deal over the 20th century.
 Why?
 Does the media have a role to play?

 Figure 10.6 compares capital ownership and wealth inequality in Europe and the USA.